impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 fi
 ```

 If neither `gawk` nor `awk` is installed on the user's system, we echo an error message to STDERR and return a non-zero exit code.
-This might happen if (for example) a user is running RBENV on a version of Windows with which `bash` does not natively ship.
-Note that `bash` is now available for Windows, but [that hasn't always been the case](https://web.archive.org/web/20230329195218/https://venturebeat.com/business/microsoft-is-bringing-the-bash-shell-to-windows/){:target="_blank" rel="noopener"}.
+This might happen if (for example) a user is running RBENV on a version of Windows with which Bash does not natively ship.
+Note that Bash is now available for Windows, but [that hasn't always been the case](https://web.archive.org/web/20230329195218/https://venturebeat.com/business/microsoft-is-bringing-the-bash-shell-to-windows/){:target="_blank" rel="noopener"}.

 #### Disabling a `shellcheck` rule